AlbertoOlivares24/AlbertoOlivares24/README.md

-- 👋 Hi, I’m @AlbertoOlivares24 Im a begginer whos trying to learn how to code
+- 👋 Hi, I’m @AlbertoOlivares24 Im a begginer programming trying to improve
-- 🌱 Currently a student at harvard's summer program taking PHYS S-12 and CSCI S-7
+- 🌱 Currently a student at CBHS
 - 📫 You can reach me at Mr.Moon#5266 on discord for now

 <!---
 MrMoon24/MrMoon24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.